kenjdavidson/kenjdavidson.github.io/content/writing/2021-03-23---playing-around-with-strapi/index.md

 ## Data Input/Management

 Up until this point, we're in a pretty solid spot with regards to the querying of the data.
 I've got my structures and my queries lined up, which all seem to be working exactly as I want them.
-But now there is one big problem, after reviewing the code it looks like I cannot assign a React Component (field component) to a whole Component, for example, I cannot provide a MAP and have it update the whole `location` field on the `golf-facility`.
+But now there is one big problem, after reviewing the code it looks like I cannot assign a React Component (field component) to a whole Component, for example, I cannot provide a MAP and have it update the whole `location` field on the `golf-courses`.
 Currently there are only field level customizations, which is sad, and means we need to:

 1. Contribute to the `content-manager` plugin so that full Components can be customized as a whole.
 2. Extend the `content-manager` plugin supplying my own Component when it comes across the type `geo-point`